slatedocs/slate/source/index.html.md

 The middle column contains detailed information about the included components and related options.
 This is the theory part.

 Note!
-Mandatory elements and attributes are marked with **bold names** and **\*** in the definition tables. https://schema.org provided ready-made definitions are applied when ever possible instead of re-inventing the wheel.
+Mandatory elements and attributes are listed separately in the definition tables.
+This enables user to construct minimum viable specification more easily and fast. https://schema.org provided ready-made definitions are applied when ever possible instead of re-inventing the wheel.

 **RIGHT COLUMN: Examples**